raku-community-modules/Web-App/README.md

 Puts the above two together, along with a backend engine, and a context helper object, and makes building web apps really easy.

-It supports any backend engine that provides a PSGI compliant interface, and a handle() method that takes a subroutine as a parameter (the subroutine must take a hash representing the environment), or an app() method that takes the aforementioned subroutine as a parameter, and a run() method to start
+It supports any backend engine that provides a P6SGI/PSGI compliant interface, and a handle() method that takes a subroutine as a parameter (the subroutine must take a hash representing the environment), or an app() method that takes the aforementioned subroutine as a parameter, and a run() method to start